Litern/NorthWind-Analysis/README.md

 The **Northwind Sales Dashboard** provides an executive and detailed view of sales performance across products, customers, employees, categories, countries, and time.

-The dashboard was designed to help management answer key questions around:
+The dashboard is designed to help management answer key questions around:

 - Overall revenue and order performance
 - Year-over-year revenue growth